kymatio/phaseharmonics/README.md

 For general installation, please follow the instructions at [(kymatio)](https://github.com/kymatio/kymatio).
 You may also use the script ./install_cuda92.sh to setup GPU-supported anaconda env.

 ### Reproducing 2d reconstructions in paper [1].
-The code is tested on Ubuntu 16 + two TITAN Xp GPU + Nvidia Driver Version: 410.66.
+The code is tested on Ubuntu 16 + two TITAN Xp GPU + cuda 9.2 + Nvidia Driver Version: 410.66.
 Please follow the README in the folder code_rec2d.
 Matlab is needed to generate 2d wavelet filters.